 Policy and Public Affairs at the RCSLT

-The RCSLT’s Policy & Public Affairs (PPA) Team works to protect the interests of those with speech, language and communication needs and eating, drinking and swallowing needs, and promote the voice of the speech and language therapy profession, in parliaments and assemblies across the United Kingdom.
+The RCSLT’s Policy and Public Affairs (PPA) Team works to protect the interests of those with speech, language and communication needs, alongside those with eating, drinking and swallowing needs.
+It also promotes the voice of the speech and language therapy profession, in parliaments and assemblies across the United Kingdom.

-We work with decision-makers and our members to help improve policy in England, Wales, Scotland and Northern Ireland, and internationally.
+We work with both our members and decision-makers to help improve policy in England, Wales, Scotland and Northern Ireland, as well as internationally.

 - Insight into key issues affecting people with communication and swallowing needs.